mcclellandj/fashion-image-classifier/README.md

     - applying 'padding' to get the same sized output feature maps as input feature maps allowing for more accurate analysis of images
     - applying data augmentation to synthetically increase the volume of images for training

     Tuning all of these hyper-parameters using a grid search-type approach was computationally expansive so a simple cherry-picking approach was used that started with the most obvious actions such as       reducing the size of the network before subsequent applyicaion of more specialist techniques such as data augmentation.
-If an architectural alteration increased model performance, the changes were rolled forward to the next iteration
+If an architectural alteration increased model performance, the changes were rolled forward to the next iteration but if not, the architecture was rolled back to the previous version

 cf. code 'fashion-nmist-classifier.ipynb'